woodfrog/vse_infty/README.md

 ```
 CUDA_VISIBLE_DEVICES=0,1,2,3 python3 eval.py --dataset coco --data_path /tmp/data/coco --evaluate_cxc
 ```

-Note that the CxC evaluation code is implemented by ourselves since the original paper didn't provide an official protocol.
-We verified our implementation with the official [VSRN](https://github.com/KunpengLi1994/VSRN) models by aligning the evaluation results of VSRN model with the ones reported by the CxC paper.

 For evaluating two-model ensemble, first run single-model evaluation commands above with the argument ```--save_results```, and then use ```eval_ensemble.py``` to get the results (need to manually specify the paths to the saved results).